 With an approximate height of 20 meters, this monument is on the way to Karyan, from Heram Village, in Juyom District of Larestan.
 It is located 42 km southwest of Juyom, halfway to Bandar-e Siraf and Darabgerd City.

 Farnbagh or Karyan Fire Temple of Larestan was one of the largest and major fire temples in Iran during the Sassanid era.
 An important fire of triad sacred fires of Zoroastrianism was burning here.
+For Zoroastrians, this is a must-visit attraction.

 Shah Abbasi Bridge